NoraCodes/nora.codes/content/_index.md

 ---

 {{< div "name-and-title" >}}
-Hi, I'm Leonora.
+Patterns in Cyberspace
 {{< /div >}}

 {{< div "intro-paragraph" >}}
+I'm Leonora.
 You can call me Nora, if you like.

 I'm a full time student in computer science at [Beloit](https://beloit.edu).